tornadocash/docs/circuits/deposit.md

 The reason behind this seemingly-low number of levels is that every deposit has to perform as many updates to the tree as there are levels.
 A tree with more levels would require more gas per deposit, as well as correspondingly larger proof sizes when withdrawing notes.

+## Making a Withdrawal

+Having made a deposit, you now have a set of truth claims that you can generate a proof based upon.
+Generally speaking, Zero Knowledge proofs are anchored to some value(s) known by both the prover and the verifier, to which a relationship is going to be proven to a set of values known only by the prover.
+The circuit verifier can confirm that the prover has used the value(s) that are known, and that the proof that they computed satisfies the constraints imposed by the circuit.

+### Inputs to a Withdrawal Proof

+In the case of Tornado.cash deposits, the prover (the person submitting a withdrawal transaction), and the verifier (the deposit contract's withdrawal method) both know a recent merkle root.
+The prover also supplies a set of other public inputs that they used for the generation of their proof.

+The total set of public inputs for a withdrawal proof are:

+* A recent merkle root
+* The Pedersen hash of the nullifier component from their deposit commitment
+* The address of the recipient of their withdrawal
+* The address of the relayer that they've selected (or their own address)
+* The fee that they're paying the relayer (or zero)
+* The refund that they're paying the relayer (or zero)

+The additional private inputs for a withdrawal proof are:

+* The nullifier component from their deposit commitment
+* The secret component from their deposit commitment
+* The set of node labels that exist in the path between the root and the leaf nodes of the merkle tree
+* A set of 0/1 values indicating whether each specified path element is on the left or right side of its parent node

+### Proven Claims

+It would be easy to miss the clever new piece of knowledge we created when we constructed and inserted our commitment into the merkle tree.
+You might be inclined to think that to make a withdrawal, we're simply going to prove that we know the components of the Pedersen commitment, and that the merkle tree is just an efficient way to store those commitment hashes.

+What's special about this construction is that it enables us to prove not just that we know the components of a deposited commitment, but rather it enables us to prove simply that we _know the path to a commitment within the tree_, and _how to get there_.

+If we were only to prove that we knew the preimage to a deposited hash, we would risk revealing which commitment is ours.
+Instead, we're not disclosing the commitment preimage, but instead we're simply proving that we have knowledge of a preimage to a commitment within the tree.
+Which commitment is ours remains completely indistinguishable on the withdrawal side of the circuit protocol.